 A high-capacity computer network has been installed.
 It reaches all departments and masters’ houses, and provides a connection in every boy’s room.
 A very large programme of keeping boys’ houses up-to-date and improving staff accommodation has been completed, so (like the Forth Rail Bridge) it is back to the beginning again.
 Similarly with schoolrooms.

-The largest recent development has been the Eton College Rowing Centre at Dorney, consisting of a 2,000 metre rowing lake, a boathouse, an arboretum and a nature reserve; the lake was used for the World Rowing Championships in 2006 and will be the 2012 Olympics venue for rowing, flat water canoeing and Paralympics.
+The largest recent development has been the Eton College Rowing Centre at Dorney, consisting of a 2,000 metre rowing lake, a boathouse, an arboretum and a nature reserve; the lake was used as the London 2012 Olympic and Paralympic venue for rowing and flat water canoeing.

 Since the completion of the rowing lake in 2006 there has been a pause in major projects and a concentration on upkeep and a number of improvements.
 A first phase of renovating College Chapel has been completed (2006) and a second begun (2008/9), involving cleaning and repairing the external stonework and repairs to the stained-glass windows.
 Major improvements of Jourdelay’s and Hawtrey House were undertaken between 2004 and 2007.

 A far-reaching medium term development plan has been drawn up for the future.
 The main elements are: a new modern languages block which will form part of an international centre encompassing ancient and modern languages and culture, economics, politics and religious studies; a new indoor/outdoor swimming pool; and an indoor sports centre.